ai-cfia/dev-rel-docs/adr/006-database-change-management.md

   nature of the changes in a new version of a software package, making it easier to manage dependencies and assess compatibility.
 It usually is in this format : x.x.x (MAJOR.MINOR.PATCH) with each x being a number.
-In our case, we use louis_x.x.x - a MAJOR release would break the database, it includes modifiying existing tables.
+In our case, we use louis_x.x.x - a MAJOR release would break the database, it includes modifying existing tables.
 MINOR release would not break anything major but will add tables for example.
 PATCH is just minor modifications that shouldn't be noticed.
 - Clone the current schema to create a new schema focusing on changes.